MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 - Choose how users will enroll their personal and organization-owned devices.
 There are different enrollment approaches you can use, including:

   - **User self-service**: Users enroll their own devices following steps provided by their IT organization.
 This approach is most common, and is more scalable than user-assisted enrollment.
-  - **User-assisted enrollment**: Using this "white glove" approach, an IT member helps users through the enrollment process, in person or using Teams.
+  - **User-assisted enrollment**: Using this pre-provisioned deployment approach, an IT member helps users through the enrollment process, in person or using Teams.
 This approach is common with executive staff and other groups that might need more assistance.
   - **IT tech fair**: At this event, the IT group sets up an Intune enrollment assistance booth.
 Users receive information on Intune enrollment, ask questions, and get help enrolling their devices.
 This option is beneficial for IT and users, especially during the early phases of an Intune rollout.

   The following example includes the enrollment approaches: